One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Generalities on Poisson schemes

 If $X$ is a complex scheme of finite type then we write $X = \bigcup_{i=1}^l X_i$ for the decomposition into irreducible components, ordered so that $\dim X_i \ge \dim X_j$ for $i < j$.
 We define {\it the dimension vector of $X$} to be the sequence $d(X) := (\dim X_1, \dim X_2, ..., \dim X_l) \in \P$.

-The following useful fact can be checked by considering the dimension vector of all proper closed subschemes of a scheme $X$. \begin{Lemma} Let $X, Y$ be complex schemes of finite type with a closed embedding $Y \to X$.
+The following useful fact will be used in several later arguments. \begin{Lemma} Let $X, Y$ be complex schemes of finite type with a closed embedding $Y \to X$.
 Then $d(X)\ge d(Y)$ with equality if and only if the underlying reduced schemes are isomorphic. \end{Lemma}